Homepage > Education and Learning > Schools > Find a School > School Search

 Feedback is provided for students' in every lesson.
 We have six positive behaviours (GREAT) Goals, Readiness, Education, Attitudes, Talents and KERC (Kindness, Engagement, Resilience and Courage) where points can be gained and recorded for the students approach to their learning.
 For example 'engagement; in a lesson that they find challenging, staying on task etc...

-As a special school, our whole school evaluation processes focus on provision for students with SEND.
+As a special school, our whole school evaluation processes focus on the provision for students with SEND.

 Student and parent surveys inform this process.